haraldh/VerityBook/README.md

 and build a Chromebook like Fedorabook, where you can install all software via Flatpak.

 This is WIP.
-Please test and report issues or comments on https://pagure.io/Fedorabook/issues
+Please test and report issues, comments or missing components on https://pagure.io/Fedorabook/issues

 ## Goals
 - secure boot to the login screen